 The College reserves the right to cancel any courses because of insufficient enrollment, instructor availability, or other circumstances.
 To find out if any course has been canceled, check myTC3.
 If your course is canceled, you will receive a full refund unless you sign up for another course.
 Contact the Enrollment Services Center or use myTC3 to select another course.

-Audit status must be declared at the time of registration.
-Students who audit courses must pay regular tuition.
-The notation of “X” will be made on the student’s academic record for an audited course.
+Audit status must be declared at the time of registration and you must pay regular tuition for the courses.
+The notation of “X” will be made on your academic record for an audited course.
 A change from audit to credit status must be made within the add/drop period – within three weeks of the start of regular 15-week courses.

-Lifetime Alumni Association Auditors: If you are a lifetime member of the Tompkins Cortland Community College Alumni Association you may audit, free of charge, one course per year.
+Lifetime Alumni Association: If you are a lifetime member of the Tompkins Cortland Community College Alumni Association you may audit, tuition free, one course per year.
 You will be responsible to pay the fees.
 The course must have space available after regular registration.
 Call the Office of Alumni/ Development, 607.844.8222, Ext.
 4369 for information.